 All three approaches shown in three examples above are valid in Scripted Jenkinsfile.

-folder is best for utility classes that contains a bunch of static Groovy methods.
+However, per recommended by CloudBees Inc., src folder is best for utility classes that contains a bunch of static Groovy methods.

-directory, especially when you need to support declarative pipelines in your team.
+It is easier to use global variables in the vars directory instead of classes in the src directory, especially when you need to support declarative pipelines in your team.

 The reason is that in declarative pipelines, the custom functions in Jenkins shared libraries must be callable in declarative syntax, e.g., “myCustomFunction var1, var2” format.